OSUPCVLab/SegFormer3D/README.md

 ```
 For convenience, we call SegFormer3D repo's home directory `SEGFORMER3D_HOME`.
 ## Prepare the Dataset
-🚨 Note: The processing code for both ACDC and Synapse are both done using [nnFormer](https://github.com/282857341/nnFormer) repo.
-We used that repo for the sake of being fair when comparing our results to our baseline architectures such as nnFormer.
-They use certain tricks when processing the data during testing time. nnFormer repo is a fairly complicated pipeline and providing a straightforward guideline on how to do the testing would have been another repo on top of SegFormer3D and that is why decided we refrained from doing so.
+🚨 Note: The processing code for both ACDC and Synapse datasets was implemented using the [nnFormer](https://github.com/282857341/nnFormer) repository.
+We chose to use this codebase to ensure a fair comparison with baseline architectures like nnFormer, which apply specific techniques during test-time data processing.
+Given the complexity of the nnFormer pipeline, offering a simplified, standalone guide for testing would have essentially required building a separate repository on top of SegFormer3D—something we opted not to do.

 ### preprocessing
 First we need to make two folders (I call them `train`, `BraTS2017_Training_Data`) using the terminal:
 ```shell